UMN-CRFEL/ANN_VLE/README.md

 # About VLE Solvers
 Python based VLE solvers (VTFlash, UVFlash) which use the Peng Robinson equation of state have been added.
 Species Data can be added to the SpeciesData.py file.

+# About ANN C++ Coupling
+The files required to couple a trained ANN with a given C++ file are provided in the ANN directory.
+To run the given test case in C++_testing use the following commands - cd ANN/C++_testing make
+./runANN

 # Citation
 If using the solvers, please cite the following two journal articles: [ANN aided VLE](https://doi.org/10.1063/5.0219323) and  [ISAT aided VLE](https://doi.org/10.1016/j.jcp.2024.112752)